Kinovea/kinovea-docs/source/userinterface/preferences/general.rst

 ********
 This option lets you change the language of Kinovea's user interface.

-The following languages are supported: Arabic, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Farsi, Finnish, French, German, Greek, Italian, Japanese, Korean, Lithuanian, Macedonian, Norwegian, Polish, Portuguese, Romanian, Russian, Serbian Latin, Serbian Cyrillic, Spanish, Swedish, Turkish.

 The translations are contributed by the community.
-If you would like to contribute please check the translation project at [Weblate](https://hosted.weblate.org/engage/kinovea/).
+If you would like to contribute please check the translation project at `Weblate <https://hosted.weblate.org/engage/kinovea/>`__.

 Number of files in history
 **************************
-This options controls how many recently opened files and replay folders are remembered and listed under the menu **File > Recent**.
+This options controls how many recently opened files and replay folders are remembered and listed under the menu :menuselection:`File --> Recent`.

 Allow multiple instances of Kinovea
 ***********************************